Start With a Free Consultation

-We manage three separate strategies: Traditional Asset Allocation, Derivative Allocation and our Fixed Income Strategy.
-The Derivative Strategy is for clients with the highest risk tolerance; whereas, the Traditional Asset Allocation and Fixed Income are reserved for clients with a normal risk tolerance.
+We manage three separate strategies: Traditional Asset Allocation, Dynamic Active Equity Strategy and our Dynamic Active Income Strategy.
+The Dynamic Active Equity Strategy is for clients with a higher risk tolerance; whereas, the Traditional Asset Allocation and Dynamic Active Income Strategy are reserved for clients with a normal risk tolerance.

 Customize the Portfolio

 We create the portfolio comprised of individual stocks, ETFs, option securities and bonds.
 We never purchase mutual funds because they are never in our clients best interest.
 Our portfolios are created based on value and fundamental analysis, meaning we purchase stocks that are undervalued and backed by positive earnings.

 We select investments that have a lower expense ratio because we believe reducing overall investment expenses, increases the compounding effect of returns.

 We analyse client portfolios on a daily basis.
 When appropriate, we make buy or sell decisions that benefit our clients portfolios.
 We trade on a discretionary basis, meaning we have a limited power of attorney from our clients to buy or sell when we deem appropriate.
 We keep clients informed about their portfolios by communicating on a regular basis.

 We are active portfolio managers, our goal is outperform the broad stock market through intensive research and making the correct buy or sell decision.